mlpack_gmm_train - gaussian mixture model (gmm) training

 Default help info.

 Get help on a specific module or option.
-Default value ’’. --input_model_file (-m) [string] Initial input GMM model to start training with.
+Default value ’’. --input_model_file (-m) [unknown] Initial input GMM model to start training with.
 Default value ’’.

 --max_iterations (-n) [int]